 As a solutions architect at New Relic, I work with organizations of all sizes—enterprise and otherwise—to help them get started with the New Relic platform.
-One common issue I see as their applications and microservices pop up in New Relic APM is that no two teams seem to want to name their apps the same way.
+One common issue I see when their applications and microservices pop up in application performance monitoring in New Relic is that no two teams seem to want to name their apps the same way.

 There's no one right way to name applications; rather, it’s about creating naming rules and conventions now so you don’t have to think about them in the future.
 With that in mind, I’d like to share some best practices for naming applications, particularly if you aim to monitor them with New Relic.

 The goal here is to help you improve the way you monitor your applications, especially in large deployments.
 While application naming has no functional impact on your ability to use New Relic, adhering to a naming standard can enhance the organization of your application in our platform.

 1. Use auto naming in New Relic, but be intentional with internal names